Daniil Andreyev

-Daniil Leonidovich Andreyev (Дании́л Леони́дович Андре́ев; 2 November 1906, Berlin – 30 March 1959, Moscow) was a Russian writer, poet, and Christian mystic.
+Daniil Leonidovich Andreyev (Даниил Леонидович Андреев; 2 November 1906 – 30 March 1959) was a Russian writer, poet, and Christian mystic.

 Biography

 Daniil Andreyev, the son of Leonid Andreyev (a Russian writer of the start of the 20th century), had Maxim Gorky as his godfather.
 After the infant's mother, Aleksandra Mikhailovna (Veligorskaya) Andreyeva (a great-niece of Taras Shevchenko), died shortly after childbirth, Leonid Andreyev gave the infant Daniil to his late wife's sister, Elizabeth Mikhailovna Dobrova, to raise.
 This act had two important consequences: it meant that when Leonid Andreyev, like many other writers and intellectuals, left Russia (he emigrated to the newly independent Finland in December 1917 after the Bolshevik Revolution), his young son remained behind; it also meant that Daniil was raised in a household that remained deeply religious.

 Like many of his contemporaries, the boy Daniil had a pronounced literary bent; he began writing poetry and prose in early childhood.
 He graduated from high school but could not attend university because of his "non-proletarian" background.
 Supporting himself as a graphic artist, he wrote in his spare time.

 Daniil Andreyev was conscripted into the Red Army in 1942.
 He served as a non-combatant, and during the Siege of Leningrad of 1941-1944 helped to transport supplies across Lake Ladoga.
 After World War II Andreyev returned to civilian life, but the Soviet authorities arrested him in April 1947, charged him with anti-Soviet propaganda and preparations to assassinate Joseph Stalin, and sentenced him to 25 years of imprisonment.
 He suffered a heart attack in prison in 1954, the first manifestation of the heart condition that would eventually cause his death.
 In the same year his sentence was reduced to 10 years.
 He was released on 22 April 1957, already terminally ill.
 He was officially rehabilitated on 11 July 1957.